younus3443/Hacker_News-features/user_stories.md

 #### Voting
 - As a user, I want to upvote a post.
-- As a user, I want to upvote a comment.
 - As a user, I should be able to vote only once per item.

 #### Comments